nullikacademy/custom-lobechat/contributing/Basic/Contributing-Guidelines.md

 # Code Style and Contribution Guidelines

-Welcome to the Code Style and Contribution Guidelines for LobeChat.
+Welcome to the Code Style and Contribution Guidelines for OpenGPT.
 This guide will help you understand our code standards and contribution process, ensuring code consistency and smooth project progression.

 ## TOC